Coming together for Colorado’s most valuable resource

 Each fall, Water Education Colorado partners with the Colorado Riparian Association and the Colorado Watershed Assembly to produce the Sustaining Colorado Watersheds conference.
 Intended to expand cooperation and collaboration throughout Colorado in natural resource conservation, protection and enhancement, this event engages participants through discussions on emerging water issues, innovative projects, and an invaluable networking setting.

 The Call for Papers for the 2021 conference is now open.
-Submit your ideas for a presentation or panel by May 5 here.
+Submit your ideas for a presentation or panel by May 5 (NOW EXTENDED TO MAY 12) here.

 This year’s conference theme, “Together Like Never Before,” is a celebration of what we hope will be the opportunity to physically re-convene, but to do so thoughtfully, bringing all that we have learned through our shared experiences weathering a pandemic and significant political upheaval.
 It allows us to take a look at what could be possible as we re-shape our thinking and our approaches to working together, with new voices at the table, in the time ahead.